How do different forces operate – and what do they actually do?

 Where will the workshops take place?

-These workshops can take place in a classroom or the school hall.
+These workshops are designed to take place in the classroom.

 Related Workshops